berachain/beacon-kit/kurtosis/README.md

 make start-devnet
 ```

-This will automatically build your beacond docker image from the local source
+This will automatically build your beacon docker image from the local source
 code, and spin up a Kurtosis network based on the config file in
 `kurtosis/beaconkit-all.yaml`.
 Once complete, this will output all the
 network information for your nodes like so: